6 nature and wildlife hotspots in Lanark County

-Break out the camera and head to Lanark County to experience fantastic wildlife viewing opportunities, in stunning natural settings.
-From lakeside oases, to miles of pristine wilderness and rolling pastoral fields, Lanark County has the perfect environments to support wildlife in all its forms.
+Break out the camera and hiking shoes and head to Lanark County to experience fantastic wildlife viewing opportunities, in stunning natural settings.
+From lakeside oases, to miles of pristine wilderness and rolling pastoral fields, Lanark County has the perfect environment to support wildlife in all its forms.

 Running between Carleton Place and Mississippi Mills, and beyond, the Ottawa Valley Rail Trail (OVRT) follows the path of a former rail line.
-This corridor is the perfect place for wildlife to use as they move from one location to another.
-Here, you may catch sight of deer, hares, chipmunks, and birds of all kinds, including pileated woodpeckers, blue jays, and finches.
+Along this corridor, you may catch sight of deer, hares, chipmunks, and birds of all kinds, including pileated woodpeckers, blue jays, and finches.
 Bring your camera, and cycle or walk the rail trail for some phenomenal wildlife viewing opportunities.
 Pick up a bite for a picnic lunch at The Good Food Company, and equip yourself for your outing on the OVRT by swinging past Bait Casters, just outside of Carleton Place, where you’ll find everything you need to enhance your outdoor excursion.

 The historic Mill of Kintail offers more than 150-acres of trails through lush forests and alongside the picturesque Indian River.
 This is the perfect place to spend the day hiking in a natural setting, and wildlife spotting.
 Expect to see chipmunks, squirrels, hares, and colourful birds, including phoebes, goldfinches, nuthatches, and even cardinals.
 When you’ve had your fill of the outdoors, head inside to explore the history of the area at the R. Tait McKenzie and James Naismith Museum, on-site.
 Entrance fees are required, $6 per vehicle, or $3 per person.
 Make a visit to Gilligallou Bird Inc. or Vamos Outdoors in Almonte, to get equipped for your trek; fuel yourself with a meal from one of Almonte’s fantastic downtown eateries.